 - Absolute numbers (N): The number of newly registered cancer diagnoses observed for a given period of time.
 All figures and numbers in this cancer fact sheet are based on diagnoses of Belgian residents. - Cancer maps: Cities with at least 150,000 inhabitants are directly represented on the map as circles with a diameter relative to the population size, and a colour shading indicating the actual calculated ESR2013 in that city.
 The 19 municipalities of the Brussels Capital Region (more than 1,000,000 inhabitants) are divided in three separate circles, based on socio-economic parameters.
 The socio-economic status is lowest in the westernmost circle and highest in the easternmost circle.
 Methodological information is available in 'Cancer burden in Belgium 2004-2017, Belgian Cancer Registry, Brussels, 2020'. - Crude Rate (CR): The crude rate is obtained by dividing the absolute number of diagnoses (N) by the corresponding population size at risk (N/100,000). - ESR2013: Incidence rates standardised to the 2013 revised European Standard Population (ESP): Standardisation is necessary to accommodate for differences in population size and age distribution (over time or among regions).
 An important factor in interpreting trends in cancer incidence is population ageing, as cancer is an age-dependent disease.
 For a higher proportion of elderly people in the population, a higher total number of cancer diagnoses can be expected for the same cancer risk.
 When only absolute numbers (N) or Crude Rate (CR) results are used, a misleading picture of the actual changes in the risk of a cancer diagnosis could be obtained.
 Therefore, direct standardisation is necessary to evaluate the evolution of the risk of cancer diagnosis over time or among regions. - Net survival: Often also called the relative survival, is an estimate of the survival probability when other causes of death beside the cancer type(s) under study are excluded.
-As examples of other causes of death, patients with the cancer type(s) under study could also die because of an accident or unrelated cardiac conditions, etc. Net survival may exceed 100%, this occurs when the observed survival probability for patients with the cancer type(s) under study is higher than the one for the matched general population (no excess mortality due to cancer). - Stage: Cancers are reported with a stage, labelled with a Roman numeral with IV being the most advanced stage.
+As examples of other causes of death, patients with the cancer type(s) under study could also die because of an accident or unrelated cardiac conditions, etc. - Stage: Cancers are reported with a stage, labelled with a Roman numeral with IV being the most advanced stage.
 Stage is based on the T-category (extent of the tumour), the N-category (absence or presence and extent of the regional lymph node metastasis) and the M-category (absence or presence of distant metastasis).
 Stage is reported as a combination of both clinical and pathological stage with priority given to the pathological stage.
 Clinical information about distant metastases (cM) will always be taken into account, and in case of neo-adjuvant therapy, priority is given to the clinical stage.
+For lung cancer, stage IV means the cancer has spread to other organs.
 If stage is unknown, not applicable or not submitted to the Belgian Cancer Registry, the stage is reported as 'unregistered stage'.
 Stage is reported according to the TNM 8th edition: J.D.
 Brierley, M.K.
 Gospodarowicz, Ch.
 Wittekind.
 TNM Classification of Malignant Tumours, 8th edition: UICC, 2017. - 95% CI: 95% Confidence Intervals are indicated with a shaded band or whiskers in the figures.
-The 95% CI is a range of values that has 95% chance to contain the true mean value.
+The 95% CI is a range of values that has 95% chance to contain the true mean value. - SCLC: Small cell lung cancer. - NSCLC: Non-small cell lung cancer. - o SCC: Squamous cell carcinoma, a type of non-small cell lung cancer. - o ADC: Adenocarcinoma, a type of non-small cell lung cancer. - o LCC: Large cell undifferentiated carcinoma, a type of non-small cell lung cancer.